specificityy/infinite-scroll-image-loader/README.md

 - Three cans of beans for the price of two.
 - Two cans of Coke, for £1.

 Use the following example of a receipt to know what data needs to be captured.
-There is no requirement to actually format or print a receipt.

 ```
 Beans                0.50